twhite96/fails/pages/home.md

 <hr />

-*Amazon continues to contact me and I've applied for a few roles.<br />
+*Amazon continues to contact me and I've applied for a few roles.
-*This role was for a technical writer.<br />
+*This role was for a technical writer.
-*PayPal is still an ongoing back and forth. <br />
+*PayPal is still an ongoing back and forth.